-What we aim to be by 2030 Addressing the challenge of realizing "passion in creating tomorrow" envisioned by the Pacific Industrial Group from two perspectives - Based on PACIFIC Environmental Challenge 2050, achieve targets in the three areas of CO2 emissions, waste, and water consumption to reduce the impact on the global environment, with 2030 as the milestone year - Implement improvement activities in all business areas from the perspective of products, plants, suppliers, employees, and management PACIFIC Environmental Challenge 2050 SDGs Materiality Direction of initiatives Mid-to-long-term targets : KPIs 13 CLIMATE Reduce CO 2 emissions toward building a carbon-free society CO 2 emission reduction (Scope 1, 2) 7 AFFORMER AND CLEAN BEACH Mitigation of and adaptation to climate change Production technology development/facility upgrading Production process improvement Daily improvement activities Introduction of renewable energies FY2030 targets 50 % reduction from FY2019 FY2050 targets Net Zero Accelerate the use of recycling resources in pursuit of sustainable operations Reduction of waste emissions 12 RESPONSELE CONSIDERINA AND PRODUCTION CONTROL Sustainable resources use Production technology development/facility upgrading Daily improvement activities Defect reduction activities Material recycling FY2030 targets 30 % reduction from FY2019 FY2050 targets Minimization Seek to minimize water usage and reduce water contamination risk according to local circumstances Reduction of water usage 6 CLEAN WATER AND SANITATION Conservation of water resources Production technology development/facility upgrading Daily water usage reduction activities Promotion of water reuse Change of surface treatment specifications Proper usage FY2050 targets Minimization Usage according to local circumstances Mitigation of and Adaptation to Climate Change ■ Reduction of CO2 Emissions ation of and adaptation to climat Governance and Finance With an eye on the 1.5°C scenario of the Paris Agreement adopted in 2015, the Pacific Industrial Group is working to reduce energy consumption by pushing forward such activities as production technology development, facility upgrades, production process improvements, daily improvement activities, and the introduction of renewable energy.
+What we aim to be by 2030 Addressing the challenge of realizing "passion in creating tomorrow" envisioned by the Pacific Industrial Group from two perspectives - Based on PACIFIC Environmental Challenge 2050, achieve targets in the three areas of CO2 emissions, waste, and water consumption to reduce the impact on the global environment, with 2030 as the milestone year - Implement improvement activities in all business areas from the perspective of products, plants, suppliers, employees, and management PACIFIC Environmental Challenge 2050

+SDGs Materiality Direction of initiatives Mid-to-long-ter m targets : KPIs 13 CLIMATE ACTION Reduce CO 2 emissions toward building a carbon-free society $\text{CO}2$ emission reduction (Scope 1, 2) 7 AFFORMED AND CHARACTER STATE OF THE PROPERTY Mitigation of and adaptation to climate change Production technology development/facility upgrading Production process improvement Daily improvement activities Introduction of renewable energies FY2030 targets 50 % reduction from FY2019 FY2050 targets Net Zero Accelerate the use of recycling resources in pursuit of sustainable operations Reduction of w aste emissions 12 PESPONSELI DESCRIPTION AND PRODUCTION CONTROL OF THE PRODUCTION CONTROL OF THE PROPULATION OF THE PROP Sustainable resources use Production technology development/facility upgrading Daily improvement activities Defect reduction activities Material recycling FY2030 targets 30 % reduction from FY2019 FY2050 targets Minimization Conservation of water resources Seek to minimize water usage and reduce water contamination risk according to local circumstances Reduction of water usage 6 CLEAN WATER AND SANITATION Production technology development/facility upgrading Daily water usage reduction activities Promotion of water reuse Change of surface treatment specifications Proper usage FY2050 targets Minimization Usage according to local circumstances Mitigation of and Adaptation to Climate Change Reduction of CO2 Emissions Materiality Mitigation of and adaptation to climate With an eye on the 1.5°C scenario of the Paris Agreement adopted in 2015, the Pacific Industrial Group is working to reduce energy consumption by pushing forward such activities as production technology development, facility upgrades, production process improvements, daily improvement activities, and the introduction of renewable energy.
 In fiscal 2023, we continued to steadily improve energy conservation and introduced renewable energy in Japan and overseas, including the installation of solar power generation facilities.
 Our business in Thailand achieved zero-carbon emissions for electrical energy and our business in China introduced solar power generation facilities for the first time.
-Value Creation Story

-"1 We employ emission factors for the calculation of CO2 emissions included in the List of Calculation Methods/Emission Factors for the Calculation, Reporting, and Publishing Systems published by the Ministry of the Environment and the Ministry of Economy, Trade and Industry.

-\2 As a result of receiving a third-party verification by SGS Japan Inc., we have corrected our figures for fiscal 2022, Figures for fiscal 2023 will be published in the revised edition on our website after the figures have been verificated. shouse gas emissions and other emissions by organizations throughout the supply chain (Ver.
-3.4)" published by the Ministry of the Environment.
-Sustainable Resources Use
+We employ emission factors for the calculation of CO2 emissions included in the List of Calculation Methods/Emission Factors for the Calculation, Reporting, and Publishing Systems published by the Ministry of the Environment and the Ministry of Economy, Trade and Industry. \2 As a result of receiving a third-party verification by SGS Japan Inc., we have corrected our figures for fiscal 2022.
+Figures for fiscal 2023 will be published in the revised edition on our website after the figures have been verified Sustainable Resources Use